-After running FLASHBACK DATABASE, the database may not be left at the SCN most immediately before the target time.
+After running Flashback database, the database may not be left at the SCN most immediately before the target time.
 Events other than transactions can cause the database SCN to be updated.
-If you use the FLASHBACK DATABASE TO form of the command, and if a transaction is associated with the target SCN, then after the flashback the database includes all changes up to and including this transaction.
-Otherwise, all changes up to but not including this transaction are included in the data files, whether you use the FLASHBACK DATABASE TO OT FLASHBACK DATABASE TO BEFORE form of the command.
-Changes after the specified target SCN are never applied because of FLASHBACK DATABASE.
+If you use the Flashback database to form of the command, and if a transaction is associated with the target SCN, then after the flashback the database includes all changes up to and including this transaction.
+Otherwise, all changes up to but not including this transaction are included in the data files, whether you use the Flashback database to or Flashback database to before form of the command.
+Changes after the specified target SCN are never applied because of Flashback database.

-After FLASHBACK DATABASE completes, you may want to open the database read-only and run queries to ensure that you achieved the intended result.
+After Flashback database completes, you may want to open the database read-only and run queries to ensure that you achieved the intended result.
 If you are not satisfied, then you can use RECOVER DATABASE to recover the database to its state when you started the flashback.
-You can then rerun FLASHBACK DATABASE.
+You can then rerun Flashback database.